exo-addons/bonita-extension/README.md

 in $EXO_HOME/gatein/conf/configuration.properties

-Go in "Configuration" -> "Profiles", and select profile User.
+Go in "Organization" -> "Profiles", and select profile User.
 Edit it by adding a "Group Mapping" on group "consulting".
 With this, all users of consulting group will have profile "user" in bonita.

-Go to "Apps Management" -> "Apps", and Install a new Apps.
+Go to "Process Management" -> "Process", and Install a new Apps.
 Select bar file in bonita-sample folder.
 Assign it ot group "consulting" -> all users in consulting group will be able to start this workflow.
 Enable the workflow.

 ## Install eXo :